vmware/vic-product/docs/user_doc/vic_vsphere_admin/security_reference.md

 ## External Interfaces, Ports, and Services <a id="open_ports"></a>

 The following ports must be open on the vSphere Integrated Containers appliance, VCH endpoint VMs, and container VMs:

+### ESXi Hosts

+ESXi hosts must have the following firewall configuration for VCH deployment:

+- Allow outbound TCP traffic to port 2377 on the endpoint VM, for use by the interactive container shell.
+- Allow inbound HTTPS/TCP traffic on port 443, for uploading to and downloading from datastores.

+For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).

 ### vSphere Integrated Containers Appliance